ocaml/ocaml.org/data/tutorials/gs_03_ocaml_on_windows.md

 **If you use WSL2**, you will remotely connect to your WSL2 instance from Visual Studio Code.
-Microsoft has a [useful blog post](https://code.visualstudio.com/blogs/2019/09/03/wsl2) covering getting WSL2 and Visual Studio Code connected.
+Microsoft has a [useful blog post](https://code.visualstudio.com/blogs/2019/09/03/wsl2) that covers getting WSL2 and Visual Studio Code connected.

 ### Vim and Emacs on Windows